bertofurth/motion/README.md

 **JIT** - CPU seconds used by Just In Time Rotation motion.

-**JIT-NR** - CPU seconds used by Just In Time Rotation motion with no motion image rotation.
+**JIT-NR** - CPU seconds used by Just In Time Rotation motion with no "motion" image rotation.
 That is, the new configuration parameter "picture_output_motion_rotated off" is set.
-Normal images are still being rotated but motion images are not rotated.

 CPU time was measured by starting motion, giving the program at least 30 seconds to initialize and stabilize, then recording CPU seconds